 Is there a secret to picking the best seat on a Southwest flight?
-Read on and we break it all down for our readers including sharing tips and tricks for landing the best seats on a Southwest plane.
+What are the best seats on Southwest?
+We answer these questions and more as we break it all down for our readers including sharing tips and tricks for landing the best seats on a Southwest plane.

 As a longtime fan of Southwest Airlines I’ve spent more time that I can remember boarding Southwest flights and picking seats.
 Southwest is a truly a great airline with a quirky attitude, outstanding customer service and a definite “go-it-our-own-way” approach to air travel.